vicpinm/Kotlin-Realm-Extensions/README.md

 [![Sin título.png](https://s23.postimg.org/3sg28rkor/Sin_t_tulo.png)](https://postimg.org/image/lv94zzgjb/)

- Kotlin extensions for simplifying Realm API.
+ Kotlin extensions to simplify Realm API.

 ## Description

-Simplify your code to its minimum expression with this set of kotlin extensions for Realm.
-Forget all boilerplate related with Realm API and perform database operations in one line of code with this set of extensions.
+Simplify your code to its minimum expression with this set of Kotlin extensions for Realm.
+Forget all boilerplate related with Realm API and perform database operations in one line of code with this lightweight library.
 Full test coverage.

 ## Download